 Richard arrived early Monday morning with a large stainless-steel wheelchair with a reclining back.
 “Right, are you ready to get out of that bed?” he said.
 “Yeeha!”
 I replied, “I can’t wait.”
-Together with two male nurses Richard performed what was known as a three-man lift.
+Together with two male nurses Richard performed what was known as a three-person lift.

 Richard took my legs while one nurse took me around my waist and the other grabbed me under the shoulders.
 They carefully transferred me to the wheelchair which was in a very reclined position.
 I can’t describe how wonderful it felt to get out of the bed.

-“Right,” said Richard, “if you feel okay, then we will put the back on that thing up so you can look a few of us in the eye.”
+“Right,” said Richard, “if you feel okay, then we will put the back up on that thing so you can look a few of us in the eye.”
 “No worries mate, it will be a pleasure.”
 Richard placed a restraint around my chest to hold me to the back of the chair.
 He then moved the chair up three notches to almost a vertical position.

 A Long Road Home

-Spinal Unit Occupational Therapist – Sue
+Princess Alexandra Hospital Spinal Unit OT – Sue Lightbody

-My occupational therapist (OT) at Princess Alexandra Hospital was a young woman by the name of Sue Lightbody.
+My occupational therapist (OT) at Princess Alexandra Hospital Spinal Unit was a young woman by the name of Sue Lightbody.
 She was an attractive 21-year-old with long blonde hair.
 Sue was 5 years younger than me, but my relationship to her was similar to that of a child starting school with their teacher.

 Planning a House

 Before long it became apparent to Jenny and I that it would not be possible for me to return to our house in Edmonton.
-While the house was ground level, I would not be able to access the toilet and bathroom, and the carpet would have made it hard for me to push my wheelchair.
+While our house was ground level, I would not be able to access the toilet and bathroom, and the carpet would have made it hard for me to push my wheelchair.
 We considered renovations, but after calculating the cost, we decided to build a new house.

 Working with Sue Lightbody, Jenny and I designed a house which would enable me to live as independently as possible.
 Our new house included an open floor plan and a large bedroom with ensuite.
 Sue came up with many useful ideas such as special taps, large light switches and an open under kitchen design.